-When the MkDocs build runs, these hyperlinks will automatically be transformed into a hyperlink to the appropriate HTML page.
+When the MkDocs build runs, these Markdown links will automatically be transformed into an HTML hyperlink to the appropriate HTML page.

-If the target documentation file is in another directory you'll need to make sure to include any relative directory path in the hyperlink.
+If the target documentation file is in another directory you'll need to make sure to include any relative directory path in the link.

 Please see the [project license](../about/license.md) for further details.

-You can also link to a section within a target documentation page by using an anchor link.
-The generated HTML will correctly transform the path portion of the hyperlink, and leave the anchor portion intact.
+The toc extension is used by MkDocs to generate an ID for every header in your Markdown documents.
+You can use that ID to link to a section within a target document by using an anchor link.
+The generated HTML will correctly transform the path portion of the link, and leave the anchor portion intact.